 Southwark and Brexit

-The UK was due to leave the European Union on 29 March 2019, however the departure date has been postponed and is now expected to be 31 January 2020.
-Under the terms of the extension, it's possible the UK will leave the EU sooner if an withdrawal agreement is approved before then.
-Southwark is home to 41,000 EU citizens and 72% of residents who took part in the referendum voted to remain in the EU.
-Southwark Council is extremely proud of our diverse borough and workforce.
-We value EU citizens who live and work in Southwark, who play a vital role in making our borough what it is.
+The borough is home to over 45,000 EU citizens, and 72% of residents who took part in the referendum voted to remain in the EU.
+We’re extremely proud of our diverse borough and workforce.
+We value the contribution made by EU citizens who live and work here and who play a vital role in making our borough what it is.
 That's why we're encouraging EU citizens to apply to the EU Settlement Scheme.

 Southwark Brexit Panel

 Established in 2018, the cross-party Brexit Panel meets to discuss the steps that we need to take to respond to the impact of the UK leaving the EU on the borough and our residents.
-In July 2018 Southwark’s cabinet member with responsibility for Brexit established a cross-party Brexit Panel to take evidence from local stakeholders about the potential impact of Brexit on Southwark, to help inform the council’s response to Brexit.
-Over the last six months the panel has taken evidence from a wide range of individuals and organisations, including businesses, local public services, and voluntary and community organisations.
-More information about the work of the panel is available here.
+To help inform the council's response to Brexit, the panel continues to take evidence from a wide range of individuals and organisations, including businesses, local public services, and voluntary and community organisations.

-The panel has made a number of recommendations, based on the evidence it has gathered, to Southwark’s cabinet to prepare for the impact of Brexit on the council.
-These recommendations were agreed by cabinet on 22 January.
-You can read the panel’s report and recommendations here.
+In early 2019, the panel made a number of recommendations to Southwark's Cabinet to prepare for the impact of Brexit on the council.
+These recommendations were agreed by cabinet on 22 January 2019 and have shaped the council's preparations since.

 Page last updated: 26 April 2021